Māori language revival

-The Māori language revival is a movement to promote, reinforce and strengthen the use of te reo Māori, the Māori language.
-Primarily in New Zealand, but also in places with large numbers of expatriate New Zealanders (such as London and Melbourne), the movement aims to increase the use of Māori in the home, in education, government, and business.
+The Māori language revival is a movement to promote, reinforce and strengthen the use of the Māori language (te reo Māori).
+Primarily in New Zealand, but also in places with large numbers of expatriate New Zealanders (such as Sydney, London and Melbourne), the movement aims to increase the use of Māori in the home, in education, government, and business.
 The movement is part of a broader revival of tikanga Māori (Māori culture, cultural habits and practices) in what has been called the Māori renaissance.

 Until World War II, most Māori people spoke Māori as their first language.
 But by the 1980s, fewer than 20 per cent of Māori spoke the language well enough to be classed as native speakers.
 The causes of the decline included the switch from using Māori to using English compulsorily in schools and increasing urbanisation, which disconnected younger generations from their extended families—in particular their grandparents, who traditionally played a large part in family life.
 As a result, many Māori children failed to learn their ancestral language, and generations of non-Māori-speaking Māori emerged.

-In response, Māori leaders initiated Māori-language recovery-programs such as the Kōhanga Reo ("language nests") movement, which, beginning in 1982, immersed infants in Māori from infancy to school age.
-In 1989, official support was given for Kura Kaupapa Māori—primary and secondary Māori-language immersion schools.
+In response, Māori leaders initiated Māori-language recovery programs such as the kōhanga reo ("language nests") movement, which, beginning in 1982, immersed infants in Māori from infancy to school age.
+In 1989, official support was given for kura kaupapa Māori—primary and secondary Māori-language immersion schools.

+On 14 September, Te Wiki o te Reo Māori (Māori Language Week) celebrated 50 years having been established in 1975.

 Te Wiki o te Reo Māori

-A government-sponsored initiative, te Wiki o te Reo Māori, Māori Language Week, has been celebrated since 1975 and is intended to encourage New Zealanders to support te reo Māori.
+A government-sponsored initiative, te Wiki o te Reo Māori, Māori Language Week, has been celebrated since 1975 and is intended to encourage New Zealanders to support the language.

 Māori Language Act 1987 and the Māori Language Commission

 The Māori Language Act 1987 was passed as a response to the Waitangi Tribunal finding that the Māori language was a taonga, a treasure or valued possession, under the Treaty of Waitangi.

-The Act gave te reo Māori official-language status, and gave speakers a right to use it in legal settings such as in court.
+The Act gave Māori official-language status, and gave speakers a right to use it in legal settings such as in court.
 It also established the Māori Language Commission (initially called Te Komihana Mo Te Reo Māori but later renamed Te Taura Whiri i Te Reo Māori) to promote the language and provide advice on it.